Kong/docs.konghq.com/app/gateway-oss/2.5.x/getting-started/quickstart.md

 By default, Kong listens on the following ports:

-- `:8000` on which Kong listens for incoming HTTP traffic from your clients, and forwards it to your upstream services.
+- `:8000` on which Kong listens for incoming HTTP traffic from your clients and forwards it to your upstream services.
 - `:8443` on which Kong listens for incoming HTTPS traffic.
-This port has a similar behavior as the `:8000` port, except that it expects HTTPS traffic only.
-This port can be disabled via the configuration file.
+This port behaves like the `:8000` port, except that it only expects HTTPS traffic.
+You can disable this port via the configuration file.
 - `:8001` on which the [Admin API][API] used to configure Kong listens.
 - `:8444` on which the Admin API listens for HTTPS traffic.

 ## 3. Stop Kong

-As needed you can stop the Kong process by issuing the following [command][CLI]:
+As needed, you can stop the Kong process by issuing the following [command][CLI]:

 ```bash